Thailand women's national volleyball team

 The women's national volleyball team of Thailand (วอลเลย์บอลหญิงทีมชาติไทย) represents the Thailand in international volleyball competitions.
 It is managed by the Thailand Volleyball Association.

 The team won a silver medal in the 2016 Montreux Masters, the best finish by any team outside the Americas, East Asia and Europe.
 Also, the team took a fourth-place finish in 2012 World Grand Prix.
 And the team took a bronze medal in Summer Universiade in two times, the best finish by any team outside the world.

-In Asia, the team won a bronze medal in the Asian Games 2014.
-Also, the team won a gold medal in the Asian Championship in two times.
+In Asia, the team won a silver medal in the 2018 Asian Games and a bronze medal in the 2014 Asian Games.
+Also, the team won a gold medal in the Asian Championship in three times.
 And, the team won a gold medal in the Asian Cup Championship.
 The country has also participated in four World Championships, one World Cup, fourteen World Grand Prixs and two World Grand Champions Cup.

 History

 Volleyball had spread into Thailand since before 1900s.
 In the past, volleyball was a popular sport among the Chinese and Vietnamese.
 Until there was competition between the clubs and community associations, sometimes contacted to compete in the Northern region, Northeastern region and The Gold Cup volleyball tournament in the Southern Region.